nus-cs2113-AY2223S2/ip/docs/README.md

 _________________
 ```

-### `todo` - Create a Todo item
+### `todo` - Create a Todo reminder

-Adds an item of type Todo into the list.
+Adds a reminder of type Todo into the list.

 Format: `todo (description)`

 Expected output:

-Displays the Todo item added and the number of items after adding.
+Displays the Todo added and the number of reminders after adding.
 ```
 todo to cook
 _________________